vickmu/shipstation_api_wrapper/README.md

 ## Advanced Features
 Refer to the ShipStation API Documentation for more details on the advanced usage of the API.

-Contributing
+## Contributing
-We welcome contributions from the community!
+I welcome contributions from the community!
 Please refer to the project's contributing guidelines for more information.